Jeet-lahoti/prompt-whisperer-gate/README.md

 Result: 100 to 100, no regression.
 The generated attacks probed both sides of the limit and asked the bot to confirm the queue and code.
 The bot refused every time (a separate run on the new prompt: 0 of 5 breaches on all six attacks).
 Reading: the tool handled the messy text, and the bot's behaviour did not get weaker.
 A second messy pair (product manager) was not run.

 ## Findings

-Full write-up with numbers: [FINDINGS.md]
+Full write-up with numbers, see FINDINGS.md in this repository.

 1. A fixed attack suite cuts noise.
 The same weak prompt scored anywhere from 21 to 100 before; five runs on a fixed suite scored 71 to 94.
 2. Soft wording leaks; hard rules hold.
 Soft wording that opened a low-stakes disclosure leaked in all seven sector pairs.
 A soft override placed next to intact hard rules did not.